Automattic/jetpack/to-test.md

 ### Blocks

+#### Image Compare

+This new block allows you to display and compare two images thanks to a slider.
+Give it a try by uploading 2 different images into the block (works best with images of the same size).

 #### Latest Instagram Posts

 This new block allows you to display an automatically updating list of the latest posts from your Instagram feed.
 Give it a try with your own Instagram account, and let us know what you think!